tpoisot/ms_pop_networks/ms_pop.md

 for which predictive approaches have long been proved elusive [@tack_can_2011].

-In a time where the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_xxxx_2013], it is crucial not to underestimate the fact that these interactions are only poorly modeled as constant, but are ecological objects with a geographic variability of their own.
+In a time where the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_road_2013], it is crucial not to underestimate the fact that these interactions are only poorly modeled as constant, but are ecological objects with a geographic variability of their own.
+Indeed, investigating the impact of species interactions on species distribution only makes sense under the implicit assumption that species interactions themselves vary over biogeographical scales.
 Models of species distributions will increase their predictive potential if they account for the variability of ecological interactions.
-In turn, thighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...], and the spatial variability of properties between existing ecosystems.
-By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and functioning vary with latitudinal gradients, is there information hidden in the co-occurence or avoidance of species interactions, etc.
+In turn, tighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...], and the spatial variability of properties between existing ecosystems.
+By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and functioning vary with latitudinal gradients, is there information hidden in the co-occurrence or avoidance of species interactions, etc.

 In this paper, we outline the mechanisms that are involved in the variability of species interactions over time, space, and environmental gradients.
 We